Stem cell therapy and diabetes

 What is diabetes?Diabetes is the long-term health condition that occurs when the ability of the body to produce or respond to the hormone insulin is impaired, resulting in excessive amounts of glucose (sugar) or low blood sugar (hypoglycaemia) in the body, as the body cannot use it correctly.
 Patients can either be diagnosed with type 1 or type 2 diabetes.

 In type 1 diabetes patients, the immune system destroys the insulin-producing beta cells (b-cells).
 This is a chronic and less common variation of the condition that causes the pancreas to produce little to no insulin.

 The more prevalent type 2 diabetes is characterised by insulin resistance and a subsequent gradual decrease in b-cell function, to the point where the cells can no longer generate enough extra insulin to overcome insulin resistance.
 This causes glucose to stay in the bloodstream and is often associated with obesity.

 Stem cell therapy research

-The excellent news is that scientists are actively exploring cell replacement therapy as a prospective approach for treating type 1 diabetes, and studies has already shown that human pluripotent stem cells (hPSC) and mesenchymal stem cells (MSCs) found in teeth are capable of differentiating into cells that secrete insulin.
+The excellent news is that scientists are actively exploring cell replacement therapy as a prospective approach for treating type 1 diabetes, and studies have already shown that human pluripotent stem cells (hPSC) and mesenchymal stem cells (MSCs) found in teeth are capable of differentiating into cells that secrete insulin.>

-In reality, the most ideal source for MSC’s is regarded dental pulp stem cells.
-They are non-controversial, readily available, and the donor has no discomfort in collecting them.
+In reality, the most ideal source for MSCs is regarded dental pulp stem cells.
+They are non-controversial, readily available, and the donor has no discomfort in donating them.
 Furthermore, if a secure and cost-effective means were established to replenish b-cells, this therapy approach could be helpful to the larger type 2 diabetes population.